What is cervical spondylotic myelopathy (CSM)?

 Your spinal cord is a group of nerves that runs from your head to your lower back.
 The cervical spine is the part in your neck.
 Cervical spondylotic myelopathy (CSM) is a compression of the spinal cord in your neck.
 A compression of the spinal cord means pressure, pinching, or squeezing on it.

-CSM often affects adults 50 years or older.
-It can affect men at an earlier age than women.
+CSM often affects adults 40 years or older.
+It can affect younger people born with narrow spinal canals and men at an earlier age than women.

 Symptoms of cervical spondylotic myelopathy

-Symptoms of CSM occur over time.
+Symptoms of CSM are wide-ranging and occur over time.
 They can include:

 What causes cervical spondylotic myelopathy?

-Changes in the bones, discs, and ligaments of your spine can cause pressure on the spinal cord.
+Changes in the bones, discs, and ligaments of your spine as you age can cause pressure on the spinal cord.
 Sometimes growths called bone spurs add pressure to the spine.
 These changes often occur due to normal aging.
-Arthritis of the spine and spinal cord trauma can be other causes of CSM.
+Rheumatoid arthritis can also cause CSM as well as spinal cord trauma.

 How is cervical spondylotic myelopathy diagnosed?

 Your doctor will do a physical exam and review your symptoms.
-He or she will look for changes in your feeling, strength, and reflexes.
+They will look for changes in your feeling, strength, and reflexes.
 Your doctor also will do a magnetic resonance imaging (MRI) test.
 This uses radio waves to take pictures of your spine.
 The test can confirm if you have spinal cord compression in your neck.
 It also can show other problems that have similar symptoms to CSM.
 Your doctor may have to do other tests to confirm the cause of CSM.
 One of these tests may be a CT scan.
-He or she also may refer you to an orthopedist or neurosurgeon.
+They also may refer you to an orthopedist or neurosurgeon.

 Can cervical spondylotic myelopathy be prevented or avoided?